postgresml/postgresml/README.md

 *Using specific model*

-To use one of the over 19,000 models available on Hugging Face, include the name of the desired model and its associated task as a JSONB object in the SQL query.
+To use one of the over 19,000 models available on Hugging Face, include the name of the desired model and `text-classification` task as a JSONB object in the SQL query.
 For example, if you want to use a RoBERTa <a href="https://huggingface.co/models?pipeline_tag=text-classification" target="_blank">model</a> trained on around 40,000 English tweets and that has POS (positive), NEG (negative), and NEU (neutral) labels for its classes, include this information in the JSONB object when making your query.

 ```sql
 SELECT pgml.transform(